-^{14.} Estate of Sexton, 199 Cal.
-759, 768, 251 P. 778 (1926) ("Ability to transact important business, or even ordinary business, is not the legal standard of testamentary capacity.").
-Although establishment of a conservatorship ordinarily deprives the conservatee of the right to contract and to manage and control estate property (see Prob.
-Code §§ 1870-1876), the establishment of a conservatorship does not affect the right of the conservatee to make a will (see subdivision (c) of Probate Code Section 1871).
-This is consistent with the holdings that a lesser capacity is required to make a will.
-See the Legislative Committee Comment to Probate Code § 1871 ("Appointment of a conservator is not a determination that the will; the emancipated minor is given the right to engage in ordinary business activities, such as entering into binding contracts, buying and selling real property, suing and being sued in his or her own name, and obtaining employment.
+To make a will one need only have sufficient mental capacity to understand the nature of the act, to understand and recollect the nature and situation of one's property, and to remember and understand one's relations to the persons who have claims on one's bounty and whose interests are affected by the will.13 The inability to transact even ordinary business is not alone sufficient to establish lack of capacity to make a will.14 Civil Code Section 63 gives an emancipated minor powers that require significantly greater capacities than the capacity that is required to make a will; the emancipated minor is given the capacity to engage in ordinary business activities, such as entering into binding contracts, buying and selling real property, suing and being sued in his or her own name, and obtaining employment.
 Accordingly, granting an emancipated minor the capacity to make a will not only would permit the minor to avoid the inflexibility of the intestate succession provisions but also would be consistent with the policy already expressed in the Emancipation of Minors Act.